On the Spatial Distribution of Luminous Blue Variables, B[e] Supergiants, and Wolf-Rayet stars in the Large Magellanic Cloud: Spatial Distribution and Nearest Neighbor Analysis

 The three LMC WO ($-8.3 < M_{Bol} < -8.7$) are best compared with the mid-luminosity reference samples (Table \ref{tab:refsamp}).
 Unfortunately, there are too few WO for a meaningful nearest neighbor analysis.
 Figure \ref{fig:wr-wo_zoom} shows mid-luminosity reference stars and WR within 200 pc of each of the LMC WO stars.
 [MNM2014]LMC195-1 and [L72]LH41-1042 are extremely close to each other and nearby several mid B-type stars of similar luminosity, the high luminosity LBV S Doradus and cluster LH 41.
 Brey 93 is to the northeast of the Tarantula Nebula, isolated from all other stars in the same luminosity range. \citet{2022ApJ...931..157A} suggests that WO stars are evolved WC stars reaching the end of a continuous sequence of evolution from late WC to early WO.
 However, there are no WC within 200 pc of the LMC WO stars.
 The nearest neighbor analysis of WC show that they have a spatial distributions similar to the later-type evolved supergiants, while [MNM2014]LMC195-1 and [L72]LH41-1042 are associated with several evolved B-type stars but there are no nearby later-type supergiants.
 This could be a chance supperposition.
 Brey 93 is isolated which could support a more advanced state but it is difficult to tell since there only three WO in the LMC.

-\subsubsection{"Slash" Stars}
+\subsubsection{``Slash" Stars}

-The Of/WN "slash" stars have a composite spectral classification with an early-type O star and a late WN.
+The Of/WN ``slash" stars have a composite spectral classification with an early-type O star and a late WN.
 Figure \ref{fig:LMCMap_WR-slash_zoom} shows that they are associated with H-alpha emission and in proximity to WN's and other high luminosity stars.
 The slash stars are the least dispersed of the WR samples with 8 out of 13 tightly grouped in the heart of 30 Doradus within a projected area fewer than 10 pc across.
 Normally a small sample may have a large median separation because they would be widely scattered across the galaxy.
 Due to their concentration in 30 Dor, their median separation relative to each other is only 4 pc, significantly less than 41 pc for early O-type supergiants and 24 pc for mid O-type supergiants in the same luminosity range (Table \ref{tab:refsamp}).

-All but two of the slash stars (Brey 10a and HD 269445) are within 50 pc of higher luminosity WNs, and except for [MNM2015]LMCe132-1, the nearest WN is a later type (WN5-WN11).
+All but two of the slash stars (Brey 10a and HD 269445) are within 50 pc of higher luminosity WNs and WNhs, and except for [MNM2015]LMCe132-1, the nearest WN is a later type (WN4-WN11).
 The close association with later type WN is consistent with the sequence proposed by \citet{2011MNRAS.416.1311C} which identify the slash stars as a transitional stage between the main sequence and late-WN for very massive stars ($180-120 M_\odot$).

-The highly concentrated distribution of slash stars may indicate youth compared to the main sequence stars with the same luminosity.
+The concentration of the high luminosity WNh and slash stars together in the center of 30 Doradus strongly associates these classes with each other.
+Their highly concentrated distribution of may indicate youth compared to the main sequence stars with the same luminosity.
 Their high density in 30 Doradus suggests they could be influenced by the exceptional nature of that star forming region.
-Or there could be a selection bias causing the sample of Of/WN in the LMC to be incomplete if these stars are primarily found at the unresolved hearts of star forming regions.
+Or there could be a selection bias causing the sample of Of/WN and higher luminosity WNh in the LMC to be incomplete if these stars are primarily found at the unresolved hearts of star forming regions.